wilrib/RubyGem-colissimo_aio/README.md

 - Generate Colissimo `Shipping_Label` in different format (DPL, ZPL and PDF) (only france actually)
 - Generate Colissimo `Return_Label` in different format (DPL, ZPL and PDF) (only france actually)
 - Generate `Relay_Point_Label` in different format (DPL, ZPL and PDF) (only france actually)
-- Generate Deposit file Colissimo in PDF
+- Generate `Deposit` file Colissimo in PDF
+- ReGenerate `Deposit` file Colissimo in PDF form his ID
 - Tracking information (Colissimo allow only to return the last tracking information)
 - Return all informations about a Relay Point from his ID (address, opening hour, etc)
+- Return all closest Relay Point from giving address

 TODO:
 - Generate Colissimo Label to other country `(in progress)`